Hallandale Beach continues phased reopening efforts

 All events, programs and activities hosted by the City remain postponed until further notice.

 Minibus operations now run between 8AM-5PM every hour until further notice and continue to follow enhanced cleaning procedures to maintain a safe environment for riders.
 If you use our mini-bus, please practice physical distancing.
+Masks are required on all City busses.

 Residents are encouraged to participate in the compliance process by reporting violations to MyBroward.
 Enter the location of the violation, and select “COVID-19 Business Complaints” as the Type of Issue.
 You can also call the Broward County Call Center at 311 or 954-831-4000.
 Both types of reports can be made anonymously.